77yards/permly-chrome/Readme.md

 This extension uses the perm.ly API to generate short links for any links you select from browser.

-== Description ==
+<H2>Description</H2>

-This extension helps you to generate short links using the perm.ly API for aany links or page u select in browser.
+This extension helps you to generate short links using the perm.ly API for any links or page u select in browser.